Block reference

 DAM App

-Double click the DAM App block to configure its appearance in the Media Library app.
+Double click the DAM App block to configure its appearance in the DAM App.

 You can modify the title, the description, and its cover image.

-To run the flow, you need to enable the MediaFlows Media Library app in your Cloudinary product environment.
-Contact support if you don't see the MediaFlows app listed in your App Marketplace.
+To run the flow, you need to enable the MediaFlows DAM app in your Cloudinary product environment.
+Contact support if you don't see the MediaFlows DAM App listed in your App Marketplace.

 Once the app is enabled, select the media you want to send to the flow and select Run MediaFlows from the kebab menu:

-Choose the flow that you want to run from the list of flows in your account that have DAM App as a trigger.
+The MediaFlows DAM App will present the list of flows in your account that have DAM App as a trigger block.
+Click the flow that you want to trigger.

 Flow Logic